Bishop of London: History

-There is a medieval tradition which maintains the church was founded by King Lucius in AD 199.
+There is a medieval tradition which maintains that the church was founded by King Lucius in AD 199.
 If St Peter's was built in the Roman era, it would make the church contemporaneous to the Romano-British church at Silchester, similarly built adjacent to the Roman Basilica and most likely pre-Constantine in age.

 Some caution may be exercised in this respect however, as other research suggests it very rare for early English Christian churches to be founded in pagan temples, and that when temples were turned into churches, this occurred later, in the late sixth century onwards.
 Historians seem to be more confident that early English Christian churches met in private homes, and that some Roman villas also installed places of Christian worship.

 Whether the Lucius story is a fiction, or whether there was actually a church deliberately erected over the shrine room is unclear and could only be settled by archaeological exploration under St Peter's.
 However, it is interesting that whilst four medieval churches were built around the same time on the foundations of the Roman Basilica and forum, the London city authorities in 1417 determined that St Peter's dated back to Roman times, and indeed was the original seat of English Christianity.
 This suggests there may have been something extra in St Peter's location and longevity which justifies it predating the others.

 In 1995, a large and ornate 4th-century church was discovered on Tower Hill, which seems to have mimicked St Ambrose's cathedral in the imperial capital at Milan on a still-larger scale.
 This possible cathedral was built between 350 and 400 out of stone taken from other buildings, including its veneer of black marble.
 It is perfectly possible that the stone came from the London basilica and forum, which was demolished and levelled around the same time.
 The 4th-century church was burnt down in the early 5th century.

 According to a 12th-century list, which may be recorded by Jocelyne of Furness, there had been 14 "archbishops" of London, claiming London's Christian community was founded in the 2nd century under the legendary King Lucius and his missionary saints Fagan, Deruvian, Elvanus, and Medwin.
 None of that is considered credible by modern historians.